 The accompanying schedule of expenditures of federal awards (the schedule) includes the federal grant activity of Neighborhood Alliance and is presented on the accrual basis of accounting.
-The information in the schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The information in this schedule is presented in accordance with the requirements of Title U.S. Code of Federal Regulations (CFR), Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance).
 Because the schedule presents only a selected portion of the operations of the Agency, it is not intended to and does not present the financial position, changes in net assets or cash flows of the Agency.